sophiekoonin/localghost/src/blog/posts/2024-01-22-automating-links.md

 date: '2024-01-22'
 tags: ['eleventy', 'how-to', 'projects']
 templateEngineOverride: md
+excerptText: "The quest: how could I mark a link or blog post as “good”, and have it show up in my blog on a Sunday without me having to do anything?"
 ---

 A post that’s been getting a lot of traction recently is [I miss human curation](https://blog.cassidoo.co/post/human-curation/) by Cassidy Williams, in which she laments that we’re so reliant on algorithms to show us new stuff now, instead of having it recommended to us by other humans.